allantargino/BotIntegrationWithQnA-LUIS/README.md

 ### Root Dialog ###
 Now that both LUIS and QnA dialogs are set up it is just a matter of calling them from the root dialog.
 Let's look at the code.

-First of all, the StartAsync method doesn't change at all so lets put focus on the remaining 3 methods in the code:
+First of all, the StartAsync method doesn't change at all there are only 3 remaining methods in the code to focus on:
 - MessageReceivedAsync
 - AfterQnADialog
 - AfterLUISDialog